If you would like to support this site, please consider Donating.

 Contains detailed information, and usually an illustration, on 250 tree species, including both native and exotic species.

 ].
 The ovary develops into the fruit, while the remaining flower parts shrivel and dry, remaining attached.
-The purple-black, flattened berry contains red juicy flesh slightly sweet and edible and many small shiny black seeds less than 1.5mm long[
+The purple-black, flattened berry contains a slightly sweet, red juicy flesh in which are embedded many small shiny black seeds less than 1.5mm long[

 447